diegorafael/sqlitequerybuilder/README.md

 ### **Targets**

-Wherever you have the need to build SQLite query strings it would fit.
+Every .Net solution wherever you have the need to build SQLite query strings it would fit. **Please let me know if you're getting troubles with a specific platform.**

 ### **Features**